apex/apex/docs/faq.md

 It's highly recommended to create separate AWS accounts for staging and production environments.
 This provides complete isolation of resources, and allows you to easily provide granular access to environments as required.
 See [AWS credentials](#aws-credentials) for supplying an account profile.

+AWS IAM roles can be used to provide quick access to each environment using a drop-down in the AWS Console.

 ## How is this different than Serverless?

 Serverless uses CloudFormation to bootstrap resources, which can be great for getting started, but is generally less robust than [Terraform](https://www.terraform.io/) for managing infrastructure throughout its lifetime.
 For this reason Apex does not currently provide resource management.
 This may change in the future for light bootstrapping, likely in an optional form.